Picture Postcard Workflow and raw processing: Shining light on contrast

 So here are my recommendations:

-I repeat that Clarity is an outlier – more magic than mathematics.
-It defies a theoretical analysis.
-I will explain my vision on Clarity in relation to the PPW in a next article.
+I repeat that Clarity and Dehaze are outliers – more magic than mathematics.
+They defy a theoretical analysis.
+I will explain my vision on them in relation to the PPW in a next article.